microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ## UI/UX Design

-First, we'll give a quick overview of how the tab switcher UI would look like, then we'll dive into more detail on how the user would interact with the switcher.

-The tab switcher will appear as a box in the center of the terminal.
-It'll have a maximum and minimum height and width.
-We want the switcher to stretch, but it shouldn't stretch to take up the entirety of the terminal.
-If the user has a ton of tabs or has really long tab names, the box should still be fairly contained and shouldn't run wild.
+The Tab Switcher will reuse a lot of the XAML code that's used in the command palette.
+This means it'll show up as a drop-down from the horizontal center of the tab row.
+It'll appear as a single overlay over the whole Terminal window.

-In the box will be a vertical list of tabs with their titles and their assigned number for quick switching, and only one line will be highlighted to signify that tab is currently selected.
+In the box will be a list of tabs with their titles and their assigned number for quick switching, and only one line will be highlighted to signify that tab is currently selected.
 The top 9 tabs in the list are numbered for quick switching, and the rest of the tabs will simply have an empty space where a number would be.

 The list would look (roughly) like this:
 ```